nikocevicstefan/vllm-serve/README.md

 ```

 This will:
+1. Present an interactive menu to choose an action (list models, serve a model, or show help).
+2. If "serve" is chosen:
-1. Scan your `~/models` directory for LLM models
+   - Scan your `~/models` directory for LLM models
-2. Present a menu to select one of the available models
+   - Present a menu to select one of the available models
-3. Offer configuration presets or custom configuration
+   - Offer configuration presets or custom configuration
-4. Launch the vLLM server with your selected settings
+   - Launch the vLLM server with your selected settings

 ### Available Commands